hkpeaks/peaks-consolidation/README.md

 gRPC is a modern open-source high-performance Remote Procedure Call (RPC) framework that can run in any environment.
 It has an official Go implementation called grpc-go.

 Since Golang doesn’t have a hyper-performance dataframe library similar to Polars for Rust, the author was motivated to create a better one for the Golang community.

-The data visual stub of Peaks DataFrame Viwewe (Previously known as youFast Desktop) is built by DotNet+CSS+Javascript+Websocket without using ASP Web framework.
-If he works on front-end stub again, he will consider this combination Golang+Python+Javascript(with or without React.js)+gRPC, so it can support Polars, Peaks, and Pandas user groups at the same time.

-After the delivery of the initial trial version of Peaks DataFrame, the author will make a decision on whether he should work on front-end and back-end research concurrently.
-It depends on collective views from you.

-## Latest News
-For latest news about this academic project, please refer to https://www.linkedin.com/in/max01/recent-activity/all/